 TL;DR — What Determines the Value of a Baltimore Personal Injury Case?

-- The value of a Baltimore personal injury case depends on whether you are entitled to recover at all, and how strong the case is.
+- The value of a Baltimore personal injury case depends first on whether you are entitled to recover at all, and then on how strong the claim is.

 - Case value is affected by liability, defenses, insurance coverage, medical expenses, lost wages, pain and suffering, permanency, venue, and litigation cost analysis.